typst/packages/packages/preview/graceful-genetics/0.1.0/README.md

 # The `graceful-genetics` Package
 <div align="center">Version 0.1.0</div>

 A recreation of the Oxford Physics template shown on the typst.app homepage.
+This package depends on the fonts `TeX Hyre Heros` and `TeX Gyre Pagella`

 ## Media